 Charlotte Benjamin has been a governor since 2015.
 She is currently chairing the Jewish Studies Curriculum Working party redesigning the Jewish education curriculum at the school.
 She is married to Elliot with 4 children, 3 of whom are currently studying at JFS, 1 still at IJDS.
 Professionally she is a GP partner in Hendon and a board member on Barnet CCG commissioning health care for Barnet.
 This has won her a national accolade from Pulse Magazine as a ‘local hero’, for her work increasing NHS funds for patients with mental health problems and leading on work redesigning mental health services across Barnet.

-Geraldine Fainer (Vice Chair) has been a parent governor since September 2014.
+Geraldine Fainer (Acting Chair) has been a parent governor since September 2014.
 A barrister by training, she writes law reports for the Official Series and The Times.
-She was one of the small cohort of governors who met with the inspector at the successful monitoring inspection visit in December 2014.
-She chairs the Curriculum and Students Committee and has particular responsibility as the link governor for pupil premium.
+She was one of the small cohort of governors who met with the inspector at the successful monitoring inspection visit in December 2014 and together with the then-Chair of Governors, met with the Lead Inspector at the most recent OFSTED inspection when the school was given its "Good" grading with an "Outstanding" Sixth Form.
+She chairs the Curriculum and Students Committee and more recently, the Pay and Personnel Committee.
+She has particular responsibility as the link governor for pupil premium.
 As well as general governor training, she has undergone Safeguarding and Prevent training.

 Michael Lee has always been involved in the community voluntarily, including youth work, fundraising, coaching a children’s football team etc. Michael enjoys his community work carrying forward the many agenda items on behalf of the parents.
 Having worked in private, public and not for profit organisations, Michael has experience as an Operations Manager bringing a breadth of skills and experience to complement the governing body.
 Michael grew up and was educated locally and is now married living in Stanmore, with both his sons attending the school.